3-Season vs 4-Season Tents

 The Marmot LimeLight Two-Person Tent

 A great three-season tent would be the Marmot Limelight two-person camping tent with footprint.
 This is a backpacking tent that only weighs five pounds ten ounces but its peak height is 43 inches.
 So not a tent you are allowed to do more than sleep in.
-It is made out of polyester taffeta and the mesh is made out of polyester No-See-ums.
 This tent only has room for only two people to sleep inside but no space for their gear within the tent.
 This tent does have two vestibules which would allow some shelter for your gear to be stored in.
 It is easy to set up thanks to its pre-bent poles.
 Since this is a three-season tent it is designed to be water-resistant it has one hundred percent band welded seams, and to avoid any pooling of water, a raised floor tray.
 According to the Marmot’s website, this tent would cost you 269 dollars.
 A good price if a lightweight backpacking three-season tent is what you are looking for.

 The Coleman WeatherMaster 6-Person Tent